compute forward fast Fourier transform

 compute inverse fast Fourier transform

-Arrays of real numeric values corresponding to the real and imaginary parts of the signal
+Arrays or lists of real numeric values corresponding to the real and imaginary parts of the signal

 container : Array or [Array, Array], predefined Array(s) for holding results

 inplace : truefalse, specifies that output should overwrite input